 The three everyday enemies of pre-ground coffee are:

-In order to maximize the freshness of your pre-ground beans you should immediately store the unused ground beans in an air-tight, preferably light-proof container.
+To maximize the freshness of your pre-ground beans, you should immediately store the unused ground beans in an air-tight, preferably light-proof container.
 A plastic container or jar is acceptable, though you should be mindful that the container may not be good for other purposes afterward, as plastic retains residual traces of coffee aromas and oils.

 2. Store your pre-ground coffee in a dark, dry place.

 Dampness and bright lights deteriorate your pre-ground coffee.
 So store your air-tight container of ground coffee in a dry pantry or cupboard, one that preferably maintains a standard room temperature.

 Do not store your coffee in the fridge or freezer.

 As some would have you believe, this extreme temperature does not halt the staling process.
 Coffee stored in the fridge or freezer will continue to stale and may also absorb some of the smells of other foodstuffs, such as meats and cheeses.

 Heat is also a factor in the staling process.

 Do not leave your ground coffee near heating ducts or ovens.
 If you live in a warmer climate, choose a temperature-regulated part of your house to store your coffee.

 Likewise, avoid cupboards above your stove or kettle where moisture in the form of steam accumulates.
 This dampness can create “lumps” in your pre-ground coffee, ultimately hamper the brewing process.